NewsLocal NewsNORTHERN UTAH

 Posted

-SALT LAKE CITY — A nonprofit organization based in Salt Lake City is working to restore the Fifth Ward meeting house in the ballpark neighborhood and provide more housing and resources to those in need.
+SALT LAKE CITY — A nonprofit organization based in Salt Lake City is working to restore the Fifth Ward meetinghouse in the Ballpark neighborhood and provide more housing and resources to those in need.

-The Fifth Ward meeting house located at 740 South 300 West was partially demolished on Easter Sunday this year.
-The building was constructed in 1910 and the group estimates repairing the structure will cost upwards of half a million dollars.
+The Fifth Ward meetinghouse located at 740 South 300 West was partially demolished on Easter Sunday.
+The building was constructed in 1910 and has played many roles in its history, from church services to concerts by bands such as the Smashing Pumpkins.